Norwich South (UK Parliament constituency): History

 The constituency was created by the Representation of the People Act 1948 for the 1950 general election, when the two-seat Norwich constituency was divided into Norwich North and Norwich South.
 The Labour MP for this seat from 1997 to 2010 was Charles Clarke who served in the cabinet for five years from 2001 to 2006, first as Minister without Portfolio, then as Secretary of State for Education and Skills and latterly as Home Secretary.

 Norwich South was Labour's safest seat in Norfolk until 2005.
 Although it was lost to the Conservatives in 1983, it was regained by Labour in 1987 and was the only Labour seat in Norfolk until 1997.
 In 2005 the Labour majority was cut by over 5000, leaving Norwich North as the safest Labour seat in the county.

 At the 2010 election, the seat was considered a three-way marginal between the incumbent Labour party, the Liberal Democrats and the Conservatives.
 The seat was also targeted by the Green Party.
 The Liberal Democrats won the seat, with the lowest percentage share of the vote in a constituency in the 2010 election.
 The loss was considered an embarrassment for the Labour Party as it was the seat of a former Home Secretary.

-In the 2015 election, Norwich South was the Green Party's number one target seat, and due to the tiny majority of just 310 votes for the Liberal Democrat Simon Wright over Labour in the previous election, it was a key Labour target.
+In the 2015 election, Norwich South was one of the Green Party's target seats, and due to the tiny majority of just 310 votes for the Liberal Democrat Simon Wright over Labour in the previous election, it was a key Labour target.
 In the event, Wright came fourth with under half his 2010 vote, behind the Greens, Conservatives and Labour, whose left-wing candidate Clive Lewis won the seat with a 10.6% swing from the Liberal Democrats to Labour.
 The Green Party share of the vote actually fell by 1% compared to 2010, with the Conservative vote slightly increasing.

 In the 2017 election, UKIP did not contest the seat but endorsed the Conservatives.
 Clive Lewis increased Labour's vote share by 22 percentage points to win 31,311 votes (61.0%), the most votes any party has ever won in the constituency.
 This happened despite the Conservative share of the vote also increasing by 7.1%.
 The swing was entirely from the Liberal Democrats (who had held the seat from 2010 to 2015) whose vote fell to 5.5%, and the Green Party (who had made the seat a top target in 2015) who dropped to 2.9%, their worst result in Norwich South since 1997.

+Although Lewis's share of the vote fell in the 2019 general election, he still held the seat with a comfortable majority of 24.7%, which he increased to 29.3% at the 2024 general election.